Comments

 by Michael Wolraich on Tue, 06/16/2020 - 6:31am

-According to Alan, he grew up in the Twin Cities (not sure where he was born) and had his law practice and raised his family in St. Paul.
+According to Alan, he grew up in the Twin Cities (not sure where he was born); practiced law and raised his family in St. Paul.
 Something happened and he lost everything - he mentioned that on occasion and Alan remembers him talking about having sever seizures during that time - and he had a friend in Virginia, MN who "took him in".
 That's where he's lived since.

 Dick, if you're reading this, tell me it's all none of my business! ;-)